-Hand quilt with betweens—short, very sturdy hand sewing needles that don't typically bend or break.
+Hand quilting with specific needles, also called betweens, involve short, very sturdy hand sewing needles that don't typically bend or break.
 Choose a size that's comfortable for you, and explore different brands—some have larger eyes than others and are easier to thread.

-It's much easier to thread betweens with a needle threader, but some threaders are too bulky for hand sewing needles, so watch for devices that mention the ability to load thread into small eyes.
+It's much easier to thread betweens with a needle threader, but some threaders are too bulky for hand sewing needles.
+Look for devices that mention the ability to load thread into small eyes.

 How to Start a Line of Hand Quilting Stitches

-Start a line of hand quilting stitches in this way.
+Start a line of hand quilting stitches in the following way:

 - Allow the needle and thread to move through the quilt top and the batting and bring it up through the quilt top where stitches will start.
 The needle should not pierce the quilt's backing.

 - Pull the needle and thread until the knot is stopped by the fabric on top of the quilt.